My Profile

 Blond moments.
 There are days when I chase dead ends only to arrive at a correct solution that lay in a direction I could have headed from the start.

 Tunnel-vision.
-As a developer, I tend to fixate more on whether a proposed solution is possible rather than whether or not it is feasible.
+As a developer, I tend to fixate more on whether a proposed solution is possible rather than whether or not it is advisable.
 This is sub-optimal from a business standpoint.

 Dryer than the Sahara.
 I don't drink.
 Ever.
 I've been told this makes me antisocial and uncool.